-If the value is outside of the range, another round of two new tests is required in the same position or rotated 90 degrees.
-If not satisfactory, repeat other rounds until two tests are within the acceptable range.

 CONSTRUCTION

 Bridge Abutments

 The zone for structural backfill for bridge abutments is within 50 feet of the structure.
 Walk behind equipment must be used at the face of the walls.

 Concrete Plant Inspection

 The minimum requirement for plant inspection and field testing of concrete is set at one (1) inspection per week per mix design.
 The field sampling shall be performed on the same concrete placement as the plant inspection.